Definition of Commercial Loan

 Disadvantages of a Commercial Loan

-- The business should have a sufficient stream of consistent cash flows so that none of the EMI payments is missed.
+- The business must generate a sufficient stream of consistent cash flows to ensure no EMI payments are missed.
 One such event is enough to jeopardize the credit image of the entity.

 - Since the process is majorly online, it requires a high quantum of documentation.

-- In case of consistent defaults, the banker has the right to confiscate the equipment or property.
+- In case of consistent defaults, the banker can confiscate the equipment or property.
 In addition, the banker may auction the property in extreme circumstances.

 - Debt is a double-edged sword.
 If used abruptly, it can make the business go bankrupt.